-These minerals are found in numerous parts used to produce automotive, aerospace, construction and industrial machinery, medical and dental equipment and electronic device, to name just a few.
-In the electronics industry, for example, impacted 3TG metals might include tin in solders for joining circuits, tantalum in capacitors, tungsten in electrodes and gold in integrated circuit wiring.
+These minerals are found in numerous parts used to produce automotive, aerospace, construction, and industrial machinery, medical and dental equipment, and the electronic device, to name just a few.
+In the electronics industry, for example, impacted 3TG metals might include tin in solders for joining circuits, tantalum in capacitors, tungsten in electrodes, and gold in integrated circuit wiring.

 How can my company comply?
 What should be included in a conflict minerals compliance program?

 One of the first steps is to understand what minerals are used in and are necessary to your company’s products or manufacturing process and identify which suppliers provide parts containing these minerals.
 Companies must also conduct country-of-origin surveys with their suppliers to assess where the minerals are sourced, and implement due diligence measures to track and trace the chain of custody of their conflict minerals.

 Any successful conflict minerals compliance program, however, should go beyond just supplier-level reporting and include product and part-level insights.
 Being able to include sub-tier suppliers increases confidence that compliance problems are not “hiding” outside the tier-one supply chain.
 Likewise, compliance solutions should have the ability to map bill-of-material (BOM) data and report conflict mineral dependency at a product or group of products level.

 More broadly, conflict minerals compliance should be integrated into other sourcing and risk mitigation practices and capabilities in order to capture greater visibility across the entire supply chain.
 Taking this step not only improves the integrity of conflict mineral reports but also opens up opportunities to forge stronger supplier relationships, reduce redundancies throughout the supply chain operation and lower the company’s overall exposure to risk.